 Multimodal Analytics.
-Transfer learning is used for other kinds of multimodal analytics too, e.g., image captioning [38].
+Transfer learning is used for other kinds of multimodal analytics too, e.g., image captioning [44].
 Our focus is on integrating images with structured data.
-A related but orthogonal line of work is "multimodal learning" in which deep neural networks are trained from scratch on images [46, 51]; this incurs high costs for resources and labeled data, which feature transfer mitigates.
+A related but orthogonal line of work is "multimodal learning" in which deep neural networks are trained from scratch on images [55, 62]; this incurs high costs for resources and labeled data, which feature transfer mitigates.

 Multimedia Systems.
-The multimedia and database systems communities have studied "content-based" image retrieval, video retrieval, and similar queries over multimedia data [20, 37].
-But they typically used non-CNN features such as SIFT and HOG [25, 43].
+The multimedia and database systems communities have studied "content-based" image retrieval, video retrieval, and similar queries over multimedia data [23, 43].
+But they typically used non-CNN features such as SIFT and HOG [30, 52] not learned or hierarchical CNN features, although there is a resurgence of interest in CBIR with CNN features [65, 68].
 Such systems are orthogonal to our work, since we focus on CNN feature transfer, not retrieval queries on multimedia data.
 One could integrate VISTA with multimedia databases.

 Query Optimization.
 Our work is inspired by a long line of work on optimizing queries with UDFs, multi-query optimization (MQO), and self-tuning DBMSs.
-For instance, [24, 33] studied the problem of predicate migration for optimizing complex relational queries with joins and UDF-based predicates.
+For instance, [20, 27, 39] studied the problem of optimizing complex relational queries with UDF-based predicates.
 Unlike such works on queries with UDFs in the WHERE clause, our work can be viewed as optimizing UDFs expressed in the SELECT clause for materializing CNN feature layers.
-New plans of VISTA can be viewed as a form of MQO, which has been studied extensively for SQL queries [49].
-VISTA is the first system to bring the general idea of MQO to complex CNN feature transfer workloads.
-We do so by formalizing partial CNN inference operations as first-class citizens for query processing and optimization.
+VISTA is the first system to bring the general idea of MQO to complex CNN feature transfer workloads, which has been studied extensively for SQL queries [60].
+We do so by formalizing partial CNN inference operations as first-class citizens for query processing.
+In doing so, our work expands a recent line of work on materialization optimizations for feature selection in linear models [45, 71] and integrating ML with relational joins [28, 47, 48, 59].
+Finally, our work also expands the work in database systems on optimizing memory usage based on data access patterns of queries [29].
+But ours is the first work to study this issue in depth for CNN feature transfer queries.

 System Auto-tuning.
-There is much prior work on autotuning the configuration of RDBMSs, Hadoop/MapReduce, and Spark for relational workloads (e.g., [34, 53]).
+There is much prior work on autotuning the configuration of RDBMSs, Hadoop/MapReduce, and Spark for relational workloads (e.g., [40, 64]).
 Our work is inspired by these works but ours is the first to focus on the CNN feature transfer workload.
 We explain the new efficiency and reliability issues caused by CNNs and feature layers and apply our insights for CNN-aware auto-tuning in our setting that straddles PD and DL systems.